iktxy/iktxy-docs/README.md

 # iktxy docs

-This is the documentation / landing page of iktxy.
+This is the documentation / reference page of iktxy.